Understanding Your Eligibility In The State Of Texas Is The First Step To Obtaining Your License To Carry

 - Take our online course and print out your LTC-101 certificate

-- Find any qualified Texas LTC instructor to perform range proficiency in your city from the DPS list HERE .
-If you’re located in the Bell County area, contact Texaslicense2carry.com to schedule range qualification
+- Find ANY qualified Texas LTC instructor to perform range proficiency in your city from the DPS list HERE .
+Generally, any gun range in your city will employ an LTC Instructor.
+Simply give them a call.

 - If you are Active Duty Military or a Veteran with ANY military range card(proceeding 10yrs)you will be exempt from range proficiency and will need to submit your range card to the DPS under supporting documents(step 6)

 - Apply online to complete your Texas DPS application.
 APPLY ONLINE

 - Schedule an appointment online and complete your fingerprinting.
 Service Code: 119Q91 SCHEDULE FINGERPRINTING

 - Submit supporting documents(LTC-101 etc.)directly to Texas DPS online.
 SUBMIT DOCUMENTS

 Texas Government Code Chapter 411, Subchapter H sets out the eligibility criteria that must be met.
 Applicants must be at least 21 years of age (unless active duty military) and must meet Federal qualifications to purchase a handgun.
 A number of factors may make individuals ineligible to obtain a license, such as: felony convictions, some misdemeanor convictions, including charges that resulted in probation or deferred adjudication; certain pending criminal charges; chemical or alcohol dependency; certain types of psychological diagnoses, and protective or restraining orders.
 The state eligibility requirements can be found in GC §411.172.
 The federal firearms disqualifiers can be found in 18 USC 44 §922.